-Figshare is a way for any staff member, researcher or postgraduate researcher/doctoral student at Cardiff Met to securely share any type of object, data or output associated with their work - publically or privately.
+Figshare is a way for any staff member, researcher or postgraduate researcher/doctoral student at Cardiff Met to securely share any type of object, data or output associated with their work - publicly or privately.
 It helps anyone doing research fulfil different aspects of

 FAIR data principles, to make full use of objects or artefacts produced during the research process and lifecycle and contribute to the growing trend of open research.